 The only downside to Pea Protein is that it doesn’t contain as much leucine as dairy-based whey proteins due to the plant-based source.
 Leucine is a branched chain amino acid that is important in the role of muscle growth.
 However, studies have shown that vegetable protein is comparable to whey protein in terms of muscle growth and recovery, so that’s good.

 Pea Protein is unflavored, so you can mix it with whatever you like.
 At 1g of carbohydrates and 24g of protein per 33g serving, it isn’t as densely packed with protein as our top 2, but it still gives you a great value.
 For vegetarians or people who are lactose intolerant that have had troubles with whey isolates, this is a great option.
 This is also a great option for diabetics due to the low content of carbohydrates.

-The fact that Pea Protein is all-natural and contains pure, non-GMO yellow peas is great for those who are reluctant to have chemicals and compounds in their supplements, and those with other dietary restrictions.
-All-in-all, I’d say this is the best protein powder for diabetics that also have troubles with lactose or just want to go non-GMO/vegetarian.
+The fact that NOW Pea Protein is all-natural and contains pure, non-GMO yellow peas is great for those who are reluctant to have chemicals and compounds in their supplements, and those with other dietary restrictions.
+All-in-all, I’d say this is the best protein powder for diabetics and weight loss that also have troubles with lactose or just want to go non-GMO/vegetarian.

 Protein Supplementation and Blood Sugar

-There was also a Diabetologia study done in 2014 which found that whey protein could actually help improve glucose control in people with diabetes, check out the video recap of the study below:
+There was also a Diabetologia study done in 2014 which found that whey could actually help improve blood glucose control in people with diabetes, check out the video recap of the study below:

 Whey protein also has the added benefits of reducing appetite, which can promote weight loss.
 The peptides and amino acids released into the gastrointestinal tract upon consumption have a direct effect of reducing your body’s hunger mechanism, which keeps you fuller and more satisfied for longer.